zarakong/allops-import/allops-pm-ui/README.md

 ### Database

-- **db/allops-db.sql**: Contains the SQL schema and data for the PostgreSQL database.
+- **db/allops-db.sql**: Contains the SQL schema and data for the PostgreSQL database, including the `app_settings` table used to persist webhook configurations.

 ### Development